Research

 Articles are considered short, published works, so titles of articles or pages from a website must be in quotation marks.

-If the title to an article is longer than three or four words, shorten (don't use a key word or words) the title to the first noun.
+If the title of an article is longer than three or four words, shorten (don't use a key word or words) the title to the first noun.
 “Crime: Risks for Children of Non-Biological Parents Greater” should be shortened to “Crime.”
 “Organic Foods: Are They Really Healthier?” should be shortened to “Organic Foods” since Foods is the first noun.
 (Note that the question mark is dropped on a shortened title.)
 An article with no author which is entitled "What Is Gene Therapy?" should be cited as "What Is Gene Therapy?" since it is not longer than three or four words, and the word therapy is the first noun anyway.
 The question mark is kept since the title is not shortened.)
 By retraining the first word(s), the reader can look alphabetically to the Works Cited list and easily find the source.

 Don't forget to drop any period or comma that would ordinarily be next to a question mark or exclamation point.
 An example of dropping the comma is as follows: According to "What Is Gene Therapy?" there are several approaches.
 Ordinarily, there would be a comma after the introductory wording According to "What Is Gene Therapy?"
 However, since the grammar rule is to drop any comma or period next to a question mark or exclamation point, it would be dropped.